dwyl/mvp/BUILDIT.md

 ## 1.7 Delete Page-related Files

-Since we won't be using the `page` meatphore in our App, we can delete the default files created by `Phoenix`:
+Since we won't be using the `page` in our App, we can delete the default files created by `Phoenix`:

 ```sh